mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Gain agreement that the solution solves the core problem

+ > “Technology can bring benefits if, and only if, it diminishes a limitation.” —Eli Goldratt

 ### The Jurassic Park Principle

+ > "Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”
+Dr. Ian Malcom, Jurrasic Park

  * Avoid local optimisations at expense of improving the system
  * Don’t solve all the problem